56. Adding a site and biodiversity occurrence records at a site¶

 This opens the Add a Location Site form:

-The user then adds the latitude and longitude by inserting the co-ordinates or clicking on correct location on the map, click Generate Site Code.
-This is automated and includes the Catchment + Province ID +District ID + Site count.
+The user adds the latitude and longitude by inserting the co-ordinates or clicking on correct location on the map, click Generate Site Code.
+This is automated.

-An original site code can also be added if this was included in the source reference, as well as a description of the site.
+A user site code can also be added, as well as a description of the site.
 The owner is specified using the dropdown if the logged in user is not the owner.
 Site images can be added.
-Lastly, the user agrees to these data being shared via the RBIS platform for visualisation and download by registered RBIS users, and click Add.
+Lastly, the user agrees to these data being shared via the platform for visualisation and download by registered users, and click Add.
 The new site is thus created.

 New occurrence data can be added from both the site form and by using the + Add on the side panel.